gnodi/danf/resource/private/doc/documentation/core/configuration.md

 }
 ```

-#### Use the contract attribute "format"
+##### Format

-Format allows you to format the data.
+Attribut `format` allows you to format the data.
 It occurs before the type check during the merging phase and the validation phase.

 ```javascript
 // config/common/contract.js